uuyen/docker-birthday-3/tutorial.md

 Connected to db
 YOUR_SUBMISSION_ID
 ```
-In order to check the status of your submission, copy your submission ID above and go to [dockerize.it](http://dockerize.it/).
+Copy the submission ID above and go to [dockerize.it](http://dockerize.it/).
 Paste the submission ID in the submission box above the map.
 It will take a few minutes for the submission status to go from "pending' to "accepted" and for your pin to appear on the map!

 <a id="wrap-up"></a>
 ## 4.0 Wrap Up
 And that's a wrap!
 You are now ready to take the container world by storm!
 If you followed along till the very end then you should definitely be proud of yourself.
-You learned how to setup docker, run your own containers, use Docker Machine to create a Docker host and use Docker Compose to create a multi-container application.
+You learned how to install docker, run your own containers, use Docker Machine to create a Docker host and use Docker Compose to create a multi-container application.

 Invite your friends to complete this [Docker Birthday Training] (https://github.com/docker/docker-birthday-3/)